 Anthony Trevaskis – April 2010

 Anyone who has been a regular at Victorian cruise-style events over the past few years may have been lucky enough to see Anthony’s EH AGR064 rumbling around as casual as can be — as you do with a blown and injected big-block EH.
-With that out of his system, ‘Trashy’ is readying his car for an assault on the quarter-mile.
-Watch out!
+Or storming down the quarter-mile at HPR.

 John Desisto took out Top Retrotech with his EH van at Summernats 2000 and his brother Frank did the same that year in the Street class, a fitting tribute to a pair of cars that did much to popularise the retrotech trend.